Fresheyeball/Shpadoinkle/backends/pardiff/README.md

 unkeyed and keyed virtual dom techniques together.
 This allows for rendering to be performed in a keyed fashion for all nodes, while not requiring additional memory or developer overhead.

-The diffing itself is a lawful usage of `alignWith` from the `Data.These` package.
-By modeling Html as an Alignable Functor, we get principled diffing with clear separation of concerns.
+The diffing itself is a legitimate usage of `alignWith` from the `Data.These` package.
+By modeling Html as an Alignable Functor, you get principled diffing with clear separation of concerns.

-IO is done via JSaddle and works with both GHC and GHCjs.
+IO is done using JSaddle, and works with both GHC and GHCjs.